yajra/pdo-via-oci8/readme.md

-The [yajra/pdo-via-oci8](https://github.com/yajra/pdo-via-oci8) package is a simple userspace driver for PDO that uses the tried and tested [OCI8](http://php.net/oci8) functions instead of using the still experimental and not all that functionnal [PDO_OCI](http://www.php.net/manual/en/ref.pdo-oci.php) library.
+The [yajra/pdo-via-oci8](https://github.com/yajra/pdo-via-oci8) package is a simple userspace driver for PDO that uses the tried and tested [OCI8](http://php.net/oci8) functions instead of using the still experimental and not all that functional.
+[PDO_OCI](http://www.php.net/manual/en/ref.pdo-oci.php) library.

 **Please report any bugs you may find.**